-USDA Rural Development's Multifamily Housing (MFH) Programs are designed to help rural property owners through loans, loan guarantees, and grants that can enable owners to develop and rehabilitate properties to house low-income individuals and families, the elderly, disabled individuals, and domestic farm laborers.
+Multifamily Housing assists rural property owners through loans, loan guarantees, and grants that enable owners to develop and rehabilitate properties for low-income, elderly, and disabled individuals and families as well as domestic farm laborers.

-MFH Program specialists work with owners through direct and farm labor housing loan properties to subsidize rents for low-income tenants who cannot afford to pay their full rent.
-Additionally, when a direct loan ends before its initial term, the MFH Program provides vouchers to protect eligible tenants who might otherwise face hardship attempting to find other affordable housing solutions.
+Multifamily Housing works with the owners of its direct and farm labor housing loan properties to subsidize rents for low-income tenants who cannot afford to pay their full rent.
+Additionally, when a direct loan ends before its initial term, Multifamily Housing provides vouchers to protect eligible tenants who otherwise may face hardship if they cannot find other affordable housing.

-The MFH Program uses a variety of tools to revitalize and preserve the physical and financial health of more than 14,000 properties currently in USDA’s rural rental portfolio.
-For example, restructuring loans for existing rural rental housing and off-farm labor housing properties allows the property owners to maintain sufficient reserve funds to make necessary major repairs and improvements throughout the lifetime of these properties.
+Multifamily Housing utilizes a variety of tools to revitalize and preserve the physical and financial health of more than 14,000 properties currently in USDA’s rural rental portfolio.
+For example, restructuring loans for existing rural rental housing and off-farm labor housing properties allows them to maintain sufficient reserve funds to make necessary major repairs and improvements throughout the lifetime of these properties.

 This program provides competitive financing for affordable multi-family rental housing for low-income, elderly, or disabled individuals and families in eligible rural areas.